ng-cdi/onos-docker/README.md

   docker build --rm -f Dockerfile.demo -t ghcr.io/ng-cdi/onos-docker:intents-demo .
   ```

-To simply build all of this in order, just run the included `build-all.sh` bash script.
+To simply build all of this in order, just run `make`.

 ## Run